antcorpus/antcorpus.data/README.md

 >**By using this data, you have agreed to the citation licence**.

 ### Publications
 :page_facing_up: A. Chouigui, O. Ben Khiroun, and B. Elayeb. **ANT Corpus : An Arabic News Text Collection for Textual Classification**.
-In proceedings of the 14th ACS/IEEE International Conference on Computer Systems and Applications ([AICCSA 2017](http://www.aiccsa.net/AICCSA2017/)), Hammamet, Tunisia, October 30 - November 3, 2017.
+In proceedings of the 14th ACS/IEEE International Conference on Computer Systems and Applications ([AICCSA 2017](http://www.aiccsa.net/AICCSA2017/)), pp. 135-142, Hammamet, Tunisia, October 30 - November 3, 2017.

+:page_facing_up: A. Chouigui, O. Ben Khiroun, and B. Elayeb. **A TF-IDF and Co-occurrence Based Approach for Events Extraction from Arabic News Corpus**.
+In proceedings of the 23rd International Conference on Natural Language & Information Systems ([NLDB 2018](http://nldb2018.cnam.fr/)), pp. 272-280, Paris, France, 13-15 June 2018.

 ## Do you want to contribute to ANT Corpus project?
 > If you want to report bugs, make suggestions for new categories, website sources and etc, your first point-of-call should by the [Issues page](https://github.com/antcorpus/antcorpus.data/issues) for the repository.
 If you have something to add, either to a preexisting issue, or as an entirely new issue, feel free to do so.